Last Updated: Friday 8th October 2021

 Originally published on November 18th, 2020.

 Editor’s note: The following blog post was originally written just after the national lockdown in South Africa was eased in late 2020, allowing international travel and interprovincial travel once again.
 We have kept it active as we believe it holds useful information about what you need to know to travel to Londolozi right now.
 We endeavour to keep this post up to date based on the information that we get from various travel resources and official websites.
-The latest update includes information about Londolozi Staff members vaccination rollout and advancing technology in mobile Covid testing for travellers.
+The latest update includes information about Londolozi Staff members vaccination rollout and updates for our UK travellers, as well as advancing technology in mobile Covid testing for travellers.
 Please keep checking back to this blog post for future updates.